-Balsamic vinegar adds a sweetness to Brussel Sprouts’ crunchy somewhat nutty flavor in this favorite cannabis recipe.
-A touch of rosemary, which shares a terpene — an element that gives aroma and flavor — with marijuana, ties it all together for a fabulous medicated side dish for a big holiday meal, or anytime!
+Balsamic vinegar adds a sweetness to Brussel Sprouts' crunchy somewhat nutty flavor in this favorite cannabis Brussels sprouts recipe.
+A touch of rosemary, which shares a terpene -- an element that gives aroma and flavor -- with marijuana, ties it all together for a fabulous medicated side dish for a big holiday meal, or anytime.

-This recipe will have about 55 mg THC per serving IF you made your marijuana oil from average cannabis (10% THC) and used 1/2 ounce of marijuana to make 1 cup oil.
-To adjust the dosage up or down to meet your personal needs and to reflect the strength of the marijuana you are cooking with and the amounts you used to make your oil, be sure to take my FREE 10 minute online Dosing Class that will teach you how to use the handy dosage calculator tools that do all the math for you (see below).
+This recipe will have about 55 mg THC per serving IF you made your marijuana oil from average cannabis (10% THC) and used 1/2 ounce of marijuana to make 1 cup cannaoil.
+To adjust the dosage either up or down to meet your personal needs and to reflect the strength of the cannabis that you are cooking with and the amounts you used to make your oil, be sure to take my FREE 10 minute online Dosing Class that will teach you how to do it, or use my handy dosage calculator tools that do all the math for you (see below).

 Balsamic Roasted Brussels Sprouts -- Cannabis Recipes

 - 1 pound Brussels sprouts trimmed and cut in half

 - 1/4 cup cannabis infused oil preferable olive oil